-Property and equipment is stated at cost.
+Property and equipment is stated at cost less accumulated depreciation and amortization.
 Maintenance and repairs that do not improve or extend the lives of the respective assets are expensed to operations as incurred.
 Upon disposal, the related cost and accumulated depreciation is removed from the accounts and any resulting gain or loss is included in the results of operations.
 Depreciation and amortization is calculated using the straight-line method over the estimated useful lives of the assets, which are as follows: